Content marketing consists of a million little steps performed every day that compound into significant business results over time.

 Asana

-Asana is another popular browser-based workload management tool that’s free for up to 15 teammates with affordable paid plans for larger teams.
+Asana is a browser-based tool, free for up to 15 team members, with affordable plans for larger teams.

 FAQ

-Sometimes, the editorial calendar is referred to as a document showcasing the philosophy and strategy behind the most important content production endeavors of the year.
+Sometimes, an editorial calendar is a strategic document, outlining the philosophy and strategy for key content production throughout the year.

-It’s a specialized type of a content calendar meant to help you keep track of your social media content.
+It’s a specific type of content calendar designed to manage your social media content.

-A social media content calendar can include all your social media channels, or you can create even more specialized calendars for every social media channel separately.
+A social media content calendar might encompass all your social media channels, or be tailored for each channel individually.

-Giving the steering wheel of your content production and distribution strategy to someone else is a bad idea.
+Handing over control of your content production and distribution strategy to someone else is not advisable.

-Only if you plan on modifying it to your needs, needs of your team, and your content marketing strategy.
+Only if it’s adaptable to your specific needs, your team’s needs, and your overall content marketing strategy.

-Blindly following a canned content calendar template could potentially even hurt your efforts.
+Using a generic content calendar template without customization can potentially detract from your efforts.